odoo/documentation/website/publish/multi_website.rst

   :align: center

 .. note::
-    When switching, you are redirected to the same domain path on the other website (e.g.,/shop/myproduct).
-If this URL is not used, you will be redirected to a 404 page but suggested to create a new page from there.
+   When switching, you are redirected to the same domain path on the other website (e.g., ``/shop/myproduct``).
+If this URL is not used, you will be redirected to a 404 page but prompted to create a new page from there.

 Add features
 ============